 Allows you to select files and then perform COPY, ERASE, RENAME, etc. commands on all selected files.
 It is similar to other SpartaDOS menu programs, but provides many new features.
+Type - External - on device CAR:

 MKDIR [d:]path

 Creates a subdirectory.
 Alias - MD & CREDIR; Type - Internal